affinda/affinda-python/docs/models.md

 - `child_documents`: If this document has been splitted into a number of child documents, this attribute points to those child documents.
 - `pages`: The document's pages.
-- `is_verified`: This is true if the "confirm" button has been clicked in the Affinda validation tool.
+- `is_verified`: This is true if the 'confirm' button has been clicked in the Affinda validation tool.
 - `review_url`: Signed URL (valid for 60 minutes) to access the validation tool.
 Not applicable for documents types such a resumes.